carisdak/foxwq-docker/README.md

 # Run fox weiqi on Docker

-This repository provides an alternative for Go player who want to use the Fox Weiqi go server (Linux and MacOS users).
+This repository provides an alternative for Go players who want to use the Fox Weiqi go server (Linux and MacOS users).

 ## Requirements

 ### Linux users